 In the 17th century, the mathematician and scientist Isaac Newton came up with three laws of motion to describe the motion of bodies in the Universe.

 "An object will continue in its state of rest or motion in a straight line provided no external force acts on it"

 Basically, this means that if for instance a ball is lying on the ground, it will stay there.
 If you kick it into the air, it will keep moving.
 If there was no gravity, it would go on for ever.
 However, the external force, in this case, is gravity which causes the ball to follow a curve, reach a max altitude and fall back to the ground.

 Another example is if you put your foot down on the gas and your car accelerates and reaches top speed.
 When you take your foot off the gas, the car slows down, The reason for this is that friction at the wheels and friction from the air surrounding the vehicle (known as drag) causes it to slow down.
 If these forces were magically removed, the car would stay moving forever.

 "The acceleration of a body is directional proportional to the force which caused it and inversely proportional to the mass and takes place in the direction which the force acts"

 This means that if you have an object and you push it, the acceleration is greater for a greater force.
-So a 400 horse power engine in a sports car is going to create loads of thrust and accelerate the car to top speed rapidly.
-Imagine if that engine was placed into a heavy train locomotive and could drive the wheels.
-Because the mass is now so large, the force creates much lower acceleration and the locomotive takes much longer to reach top speed.
+So for example a 400 horse power engine in a sports car is going to create loads of thrust and accelerate the car to top speed rapidly.

 If F is the force